compreno-semantics/.github/profile/README.md

 - First, we open the [shortened version of the hierarchy](https://github.com/compreno-semantics/semantic-hierarchy), where one can see only the hyperonym SCs.

 The hierarchy is presented in the form a .csv table which contains the information needed to visually re-create the Semantic Hierarchy as a tree for exploration.
+There is also a link provided with the GUI program for browsing the hierarchy.

-- Second, we suggest a 400 000 token [dataset](https://github.com/compreno-semantics/compreno-corpus) provided with the generalized version of the semantic markup, which includes the boundaries of the constituents, the generalized SCs and the generalized semantic roles between the constituents.
-The markup is converted into the UD format as the one that is well-known to most of the users.
-The UD markup contains morphological and syntactic information, but is not provided with the semantic level.
-Therefore, we have converted the morphological and syntactic representations of the ABBYY Compreno model into the UD format and enriched it with the semantical data.
+- Second, we open the [simplified version of the semantic slot list](https://github.com/compreno-semantics/semantic-slots) with examples in English and Russian.